 - swelling in your feet, lower legs, or midsection;

 - blue-colored lips and skin; and

-Stop using dasatinib and call your doctor at once if you have any of these other serious side effects:
+Also call your doctor at once if you have:

 - easy bruising, unusual bleeding (nose, mouth, vagina, or rectum), purple or red pinpoint spots under your skin;

-Less serious side effects may include:
+Common side effects may include:

-- mild skin rash.
+- skin rash; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.